-Nico Trocmé, MSW, PhD. is a Professor and holds the Philip Fisher Chair in Social Work at the School of Social Work, McGill University, and is the Scientific Director of the Centre of Excellence for Child Welfare.
-Dr. Trocmé is the Principle Investigator (PI) for the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 (CIS-2008), and was the PI for the previous cycles as well (CIS-2003 and CIS-1998).
+Nico Trocmé, MSW, PhD is a Professor and holds the Philip Fisher Chair in Social Work at the McGill University School of Social Work.
+Dr. Trocmé is the PI for the CIS-2008, and was the PI for the 1998 and 2003 cycles of the CIS.
 He is also involved with a number of research teams, including the development and evaluation of home-based comprehensive treatment model in situations of chronic neglect and a survey of risk and resilience for youth receiving child welfare services.
-Dr. Trocmé was the chair of the National Advisory Committee overseeing the evaluation of the Alberta Response Model and was as a member of the Ontario Panel of Experts on Child Protection and of the Panel d’experts for the Association des centres jeunesse du Quebec.
+Dr. Trocmé was the chair of the National Advisory Committee overseeing the evaluation of the Alberta Response Model and was as a member of the Ontario Panel of Experts on Child Protection and of the Panel d’experts for the Association des centres jeunesse du Québec.
 He has presented expert evidence at several coroner inquests and provides evaluation and service planning consultation to a number of child welfare organizations.
-Prior to completing his Ph.D., Dr. Trocmé worked for five years as a child welfare and children's mental health social worker.
+Prior to completing his PhD, Dr. Trocmé worked for five years as a child welfare and children's mental health social worker.

-• Vandna Sinha, Principal Investigator – First Nations Component
+• Vandna Sinha: Principal Investigator – First Nations Component, CIS Co-investigator

-Vandna Sinha, PhD. is a Postdoctoral Scholar at the Centre for Research on Children and Families in the School of Social Work, McGill University.
-Dr. Sinha is Principle Investigator for the First Nations Component of the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 (CIS-2008).
+Vandna Sinha, PhD is a Postdoctoral Scholar at the Centre for Research on Children and Families in the McGill University School of Social Work.
+Dr. Sinha is the PI for the First Nations Component of the CIS-2008.
 Her research interests include the construction of community and the ways in which members of disadvantaged and minority communities address factors that limit their quality of life and access to opportunity.
 Her previous experience includes work on several research projects in the U.S. and Canada, which used a variety of research methods to explore questions of community in the context of neighborhoods, schools and social policy reforms.
 Prior to entering graduate school, Dr. Sinha spent five years working with neighborhood-based housing and children’s organizations.

-Elizabeth Fast, MSW is a co-manager for the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 at the Faculty of Social Work, McGill University and coordinator of the First Nations component of the Canadian Incidence Study.
-Elizabeth worked for six years in the field of child welfare in Ontario and Québec and has supervisory and training experience of front-line workers.
+Elizabeth Fast, MSW and doctoral student, is a co-manager for the CIS-2008 at the McGill University Faculty of Social Work, and coordinator of the First Nations component of the CIS.
+Elizabeth worked for six years in the field of child welfare in Ontario and Québec and has supervisory and training experience with front-line workers.
 Her research experience includes using file level data to measure levels of clinical “best practice” at one child welfare organization for cases of child sexual abuse.

-Pamela Weightman is a coordinator of the Quebec portion of the Canadian Incidence Study of Reported Child Abuse and Neglect, 2008 at the Faculty of Social Work, McGill University.
-Pamela graduated with her Bachelor’s of Social Work degree in 2005.
-She has worked in the field of child welfare for the past three years.
+Pamela Weightman, BSW and MSW student, is a coordinator of the Québec portion of the CIS-2008 at the McGill University Faculty of Social Work.
+Pamela worked in the field of child welfare for three years.

-• Shelley Thomas Prokopt, First Nations Research Associate
+• Shelley Thomas Prokop, First Nations Research Associate

 (306) 373-2874 or Toll Free: (866) 993-2874

-Tara Petti, BA, BSW, was born and raised in Winnipeg, Manitoba.
-She is married with three daughters.
-Tara has worked in First Nation Child Welfare since 2001.
+Tara Petti, BA, BSW, has worked in First Nation Child Welfare since 2001.
 She is currently employed at Southern First Nations Network of Care as Director of Quality Assurance and is completing an MSW through the distance education program at the University of Calgary.
-Tara is very interested in child welfare research, particularly in First Nation child welfare and is delighted to be doing my practicum with this team!
+Tara is very interested in child welfare research, particularly in First Nations child welfare, and is delighted to work with this team!

-Meghan Mulcahy, MSW (Cand.), is a research assistant with the Centre for Research on Children and Families, and a MSW candidate in the School of Social Work at McGill University.
+Meghan Mulcahy, MSW, was a research assistant with the Centre for Research on Children and Families.
 Meghan's qualitative thesis research explores how mothers make meaning of a child protection encounter.
 Meghan has worked as an outreach worker in both urban British Columbia and rural Nova Scotia, providing strength and harm-reduction based advocacy, group work and supportive counseling to women and adolescent girls.

-Michele recently graduated from McGill University with a B.S.W. and is currently enrolled in a Human Resources Graduate Studies program at McGill.
-Her professional experience includes over ten years in management roles with a focus on training and development.
-She provides overall organizational support to the CIS and other projects at the Centre for Research on Children and Families.
+Michele Sullivan, BSW, has professional experience that includes over ten years in management roles with a focus on training and development.
+She provided overall organizational support to the CIS and other projects at the Centre for Research on Children and Families.

 Martin Chabot has completed undergraduate and graduate studies in mathematics, cognitive psychology and psychometry.
-Martin has work on the Plate-forme informationnelle pour le bien-être de l’enfant (PIBE) project and is currently working at the Centre for Research on Children and Families at McGill University.
-He's responsible for database construction, merging and maintenance, data analysis and planification.
+Martin has work on the Plate-forme informationnelle pour le bien-être de l’enfant (PIBE) project and is currently working at the Centre for Research on Children and Families.
+He is responsible for database construction, merging and maintenance, data analysis and planning.